flutter/website/src/docs/development/ui/advanced/gestures.md

   - `onHorizontalDragEnd` A pointer that was previously in contact with the screen and moving horizontally is no longer in contact with the screen and was moving at a specific velocity when it stopped contacting the screen.
+- Pan
+  - `onPanStart` A pointer has contacted the screen and might begin to move horizontally or vertically.
+This callback will cause a crash if `onHorizontalDragStart` or `onVerticalDragStart` is set.
+  - `onPanUpdate`A pointer that is in contact with the screen and is moving in the verticall or horizontal direction.
+This callback will cause a crash if `onHorizontalDragUpdate` or `onVerticalDragUpdate` is set.
+  - `onPanEnd` A pointer that was preiously in contact with screen screen is no longer in contact with the screen and was moving at a specific velocity when it stopped contacting the screen.
+This callback will cause a crash if `onHorizontalDragEnd` or `onVerticalDragEnd` is set.

 To listen to gestures from the widgets layer, use a [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html).